peytonmford/data_project/README.md

 ### Description of the source of data

-We discovered this dataset on kaggle by Hass Avocado Board Website (2013-2020).
-This dataset has 13 columns, including: average price, total volume, product look-up code, bag sizes of avocados, the type of avocados, year, and geography of where it was being sold.
+We discovered this dataset on Kaggle by Hass Avocado Board Website (2013-2020).
+This dataset has 13 columns, including: average price, total volume, product look-up code, bag sizes of avocados, the type of avocados, year, and geography of where the avocado was being sold.
 This dataset has over 30,000 rows of data.

 ### Questions they hope to answer with the data

-Is the avocado's being bought going to be conventional or organic?
+Are the avocado's being bought going to be conventional or organic?
 The type of the avocado could indicate a reason why the price is the way it is.

+## Deliverable 2

+The following descriptions and explination are provided for the machine learning role of this final project:
+### Team members submit the code for their machine learning model:

+### Description of preliminary data preprocessing:
+The chosen dataset has 13 columns and 30,022 rows of data.
+I checked for null data and null rows.
+I determined the datatypes of each column and the intergrity of the ata for mistakes.

+### Description of preliminary feature engineering and preliminary feature selection, including their decisionmaking process

+### Description of how data was split into training and testing sets

+### Explanation of model choice, including limitations and benefits